ShyftXero/byoctf_discord/README.md

 - Rating system for challenges.
   - You can only rate a challenge if you or your team have captured at least one flag from it.
 - User management and registration handled via discord...
-  - uses account name and its descriminator e.g. `shyft#0760`
+  - Uses account name and its descriminator e.g. `shyft#0760`
 - Flag submission is ratelimited
   - tunable via settings.
 - Most commands are restricted to DM with the bot